-North Carolina 12 constitutes a lengthy coastal route extending north from U.S. 70 at Sea Level to Cape Hatteras, Bodie Island, and Corolla.
+North Carolina Highway 12 constitutes a lengthy coastal route extending north from U.S. 70 at Sea Level to Cape Hatteras, Bodie Island, and Corolla.
 The state route utilizes ferry service to access both ends of Ocracoke Island.

-Damage from Hurricane Irene on August 27, 2011 washed out several sections of North Carolina 12 between Pimlico Sound and the Atlantic Ocean.
+Damage from Hurricane Irene on August 27, 2011 washed out several sections of NC 12 between Pimlico Sound and the Atlantic Ocean.
 New inlets created between the two bodies of water were as wide as 100 feet and deep as 8 feet.
 Ferry service was started to Hatteras due to the road closure.

 A 662 foot long truss bridge was quickly built over one of the new inlets and opened by October 11, 2011, restoring access to Rodanthe, Salvo and Waves.1 Despite legal hurdles due to environmental concerns to 2016, the long term replacement project of the Oregon Inlet Bridge advanced.

-||North Carolina 12 transitions from Cape Hatteras National Seashore Road onto Virginia Dare Trail north.
-U.S. 64 begins and travels west to Manteo, Manns Harbor, Raleigh and ultimately Teec Nos Pos, Arizona.
+||U.S. 64 begins at NC 12 (Virginia Dare Trail) and travels west to Manteo, Manns Harbor, Raleigh and ultimately Teec Nos Pos, Arizona.
 U.S. 158 follows Croatan Highway north to Kill Devil Hills and Kitty Hawk.
 The highway continues to Elizabeth City and ultimately to Mocksville.
-Photo taken 12/26/00. |
+12/26/00 |

-||Two to three blocks separate North Carolina 12 along Virginia Dare Trail with the Croatan Highway (U.S. 158).
-U.S. 158 constitutes a busy commercial arterial, carrying five overall lanes from Whalebone Junction to Martin's Point.
-Virginia 12 offers a slower two-lane drive along the beach.
-Photo taken 12/16/01. |
+||NC 12 parallels U.S. 158 (Croatan Highway) two to three blocks to the east.
+U.S. 158 constitutes a five lane commercial boulevard from Whalebone Junction to Martin's Point.
+NC 12 offers a slower two-lane drive along the beach.
+12/16/01 |

-||North Carolina 12 ends at the Ocean Trail transition to NC SSR 1437 at Corolla.
-SSR 1437 provides access to the North Beach Access Road, a four-wheel drive restricted road leading 2.5 miles north to Carava.
-Photo taken 04/01/01. |
+||North Carolina Highway 12 ends where Ocean Trail transitions to SR 1437 at Corolla.
+SR 1437 provides access to North Beach Access Road, a road restricted to vehicles with four-wheel, 2.5 miles north to Carava.
+04/01/01 |

-||North Carolina 12 (Virginia Dare Trail) veers southwest from the beaches to U.S. 64 and 158 (Croatan Highway) after its split with Old Oregon Inlet Road.
-U.S. 64 begins ahead and continues Virginia Dare Trail west onto Cedar and Pond Islands to the Washington Baum Bridge.
-Old Oregon Inlet Bridge heads 4.9 miles south, rejoining North Carolina 12 within the National Seashore.
-Photo taken 04/01/01. |
+||NC 12 (Virginia Dare Trail) curves southwest from the beach to U.S. 64 and 158 (Croatan Highway) beyond the split with Old Oregon Inlet Road.
+U.S. 64 begins ahead and extends Virginia Dare Trail west onto Cedar and Pond Islands to the Washington Baum Bridge.
+Old Oregon Inlet Bridge heads 4.9 miles south, rejoining NC 12 within the National Seashore.
+04/01/01 |

-||The Herbert C. Bonner Bridge leaves the northern shores of Hatteras Island across Oregon Inlet.
-Sidewalks included along the southern reaches of the bridge allow views of Oregon Inlet.
-The two lane span opened in 1964.
-Photo taken 12/16/01. |
+||The Herbert C. Bonner Bridge departed from the northern shores of Hatteras Island across Oregon Inlet.
+The two lane span opened in 1963.
+12/16/01 |

-||Looking north at the Oregon Inlet Bridge from the west side of the span.
-North Carolina 12 travels 2.7 miles on the bridge.
-Photo taken 12/16/01. |
+||Looking north at the Herbert C. Bonner Bridge from the west side of the span.
+NC 12 traveled 2.7 miles across the old bridge over Oregon Inlet.
+12/16/01 |

 - "State puts N.C.
 12 back together."
-The News & Observer, October 6, 2011.
+The News & Observer (Raleigh, NC), October 6, 2011.

 12/26/00, 04/01/01, 12/16/01 by AARoads

-Page Updated 02-13-2018.
+Page Updated 09-23-2019.